From A Wiki of Ice and Fire

 A Storm of Swords

 Robb returns to Riverrun with his new wife in tow, much to his mother's horror as, having pledged to wed a daughter of House Frey, this was not a slight that Walder Frey is likely to overlook.
 Other problems await him in Riverrun: Edmure Tully, his mother's eldest brother and acting Lord of the Riverlands whilst his father Hoster Tully lays on his deathbed, met Tywin Lannister's army as they attempted to cross the Red Fork at a ford near Riverrun and threw them back.
 While this prevented Tywin's force from approaching Robb's from the rear, Robb's plan had been to entangle the army in a chase while Stannis Baratheon marched on King's Landing.
 Being thrown back at Riverrun allowed Tywin's force to turn around and arrive at King's Landing in time for the Battle of the Blackwater, which turned the tide of the battle, and indeed the war, in the Lannister's favor.
+With problems on every side, Robb seems only to take solace in the company of the Westerlings; his loving wife, her brother Ser Raynald his banner-bearer, and their younger brother, Robb's new squire Rollam.
+With all others, he is the solemn King in the North.

 Additionally, Robb learns that in her grief over the supposed murder of two of her sons, Catelyn released Jaime Lannister from captivity and entrusted him with a mission to return her daughters Sansa and Arya to her, if possible.
 This earns her the enmity of Lord Rickard Karstark, as Jaime had slain two of Karstark's sons in the Whispering Wood; Karstark required vengeance for their deaths.
 In response to his release, Karstark leads men to the cells of Riverrun and murders Tion Frey and Willem Lannister, two prisoners.
 For this crime, Robb sentences him to death and beheads Lord Rickard himself.
 Immediately after, the Karstark forces desert Robb's army.